frankligy/SNAF/docs/tutorial.rst

 * ``x_neoantigen_frequency{0-3}.pdf``: This is a visual representation of neoantigen frequency as a sorted barplot, where each bar is a neoantigen and the height is its occurence across cohorts.
 * ``x_occurence_frequency{0-3}.pdf``: This is an alternative visualization of neoantigen frequency as a histplot, interval (x-axis) with the occurence of each neoantigen across the cohort.

-For the final immunogenic neoantigen, we have detailed reports in ``T_candidates`` folder:
+For the final immunogenic neoantigen, we have detailed reports in ``T_candidates`` folder (amplify the webpage to see more clearly):

 .. image:: ./_static/T_result_candidates.png
-    :height: 250px
+    :height: 220px
     :width: 500px
     :align: center
     :target: target